semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

   rules:
   # Determine when you want Semgrep to scan your code.
-  # Use as many of the following options as you want.
+  # Use Option 1, 2, or both.
   # Option 1: scan changed files in MRs, block on new issues only (existing
   # issues ignored)
   - if: $CI_MERGE_REQUEST_IID